 The two communities of Western (Basalt) Plains Grassland and Grey Box - Buloke Grassy Woodland, along with the species Allocasuarina luehmannii (Buloke) are all listed as threatened under this FFG Act.
-There is no impact proposed to communities of listed vegetation because the impacts are confined to scattered tree and not patches of native vegetation (i.e. sub-threshold for quality).
+Allocasuarina luehmannii (Buloke) is also listed as protected under this FFG Act.
+There is no impact proposed to communities of listed vegetation because the impacts are confined to scattered trees and not patches of native vegetation (i.e. sub-threshold for quality).
 Additionally, the works are on private land and the losses are confined to private land.